 Finding out you’re pregnant is a huge life adjustment, even if you don’t suffer from migraines.
 You may start to feel tired and nauseated and find yourself dealing with a new host of anxieties—even if you’re also bursting with joy!

 On top of that, you’ll likely need to adjust to major lifestyle changes, like cutting out substances such as alcohol (and sometimes coffee, depending on what your doctor says), changing your diet to avoid risks of foodborne illness, and stopping certain medications.

 That’s where it gets tricky for migraine sufferers.
 Your OBGYN may not be able to advise you on how to treat your migraines while pregnant.
-We asked migraine expert and Cove medical advisor, Dr. Sara Crystal some of the most common questions people with migraine headaches have when they become pregnant.
+We asked migraine expert and Cove Medical Director Dr. Sara Crystal some of the most common questions people with migraine headaches have when they become pregnant.

 Instead of waiting until the first time you have a migraine attack while pregnant, Dr. Crystal recommends talking to your doctor to work out a treatment plan in case you get an attack.

 When you find out you’re pregnant, you’ll probably need to work with both your obstetrician and the health care provider you see for headache treatment.
 Make sure to mention all of the medications you take for headaches, including supplements, and other migraine symptoms.

 With so many changes in your body, it’s important to “be extra vigilant about avoiding triggers,” adds Dr. Crystal, and to avoid skipping meals, getting dehydrated, or developing poor sleep habits.

 Of course, with pregnancy symptoms like morning sickness and trouble sleeping, that could be easier said than done.
 But do your best to maintain healthy habits.